hibeekaey/open-source-project-generator/docs/CI_TESTING.md

 ## Unified Test Approach

-The project now uses a **single, unified test suite** that works consistently across all environments:
+The project now uses a **single, comprehensive test suite** that works consistently across all environments:

 - ✅ **Fast execution** (completes in ~5-8 minutes)
 - ✅ **Reliable** (optimized for stability)